LoyolaChicagoBooks/introcs-csharp/rst/paths.rst

 ====================

 When a program is running, there is alway a *current working directory*.
-When you run a project through MonoDevelop, by default the current directory is the directory two levels below the project directory.
+When you run a project through Xamarin Studio, by default the current directory is the directory two levels below the project directory.

 Files in the current working directory can to referred to by their simple names,